Skip to content

 • Smoking can increase the risk that an HPV infection may lead to cancerous changes in the cervix.

 • A weakened immune system.
-Because most cervical cancer is caused by a viral infection, conditions or medications that suppress immune function can increase a person’s risk of developing HPV infection and cervix cancer.
+Because most cervical cancer is caused by a viral infection, conditions or medications that suppress immune function can increase a person’s risk of developing HPV infection and cervical cancer.
 These include infections like HIV, or medications such as chronic steroid use or the use of immunosuppressive medications after an organ transplant.

 Cervical Cancer Staging